Shahi snan in Haridwar: Lakhs ignore Covid concerns to take holy dip | Law-Order

 Thirteen more coronavirus deaths were reported across the state.

-Many seers had resisted undergoing Covid tests conducted so far at the mela site, fearing they will be stopped from the coming shahi snans.
+Many seers had resisted undergoing Covid tests at the mela site, fearing they will be stopped from the coming shahi snans, an official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)